codebitsofg/codebitsofg/README.md

 # About me

-I'm a former designer working as a Frontend Developer.
+I'm a designer & Software Developer.

-* I live in Turkey. 🛩️
-* I am especially interested in cloud and cloud infrastructure.
-* You can find me in [Linkedin](www.linkedin.com/in/gencberat)

 # 🛹 Side Projects